Seeking to establish or grow your career at GEO's world leading Ravenhall Correctional Centre?

 Pre-Employment Medical and Fitness Assessments

-Cost will be covered by GEO with assessments taking place on Tuesday, 18 April - Friday, 21 April 2017
+Cost will be covered by GEO with assessments taking place on Saturday, 29 April and Sunday, 30 April 2017

 About the Pre-Service Training Course

 Our first pre-service course will be commencing on Monday, 10 July 2017 and will run for a duration of 8 weeks.

 Should you be successful in gaining employment you will need to be available from this date.

 As a Correctional Officer you will also be required to complete a Certificate III in Correctional Practice within 12 months of you having graduated from this course.

 If you are an experienced Correctional Officer, GEO's first bridging course is anticipated to commence on Monday, 14 August 2017 and will run for a duration of 2 weeks.

 Should you be successful in gaining employment you will need to be available from this date, however should on the basis of your application GEO recognise that you require additional training you may be required to commence as early as Monday, 10 July 2017.